 But there are certain factors which will influence the age at which you’re likely to notice menopausal symptoms.

-Your ethnicity.
-Studies have shown this can sometimes have an effect.
+Studies have shown ethnicity can sometimes have an effect.
 Hispanic and African-American women reach menopause a little earlier, and Chinese and Japanese women a little later, than the average Caucasian woman.

 You might be surprised to learn what doesn’t have any influence on your menopause.
 The age at which you have your first period, for example, has no bearing.
 Some women think that they have a certain number of cycles, but this isn’t the case.
 Similarly, if you’ve been pregnant or have breastfed, this won’t have any effect.
 And using hormonal birth control has also not been shown to have any impact on when you begin to enter perimenopause.